- This commment is unpublished.· 03/11/2022@Henry Hello Henry,

 So, if you are planning to visit Peru, here some general information about the most important regulations and some recommendations:

-- In most other places, including, for example, archaeological sites, parks, beaches, rivers, lagoons, swimming pools, sport stadiums, etc. everyone over 12 years (in sports stadiums even over 5 years) must present their vaccination certificate proving 2 shots, everyone older than 18 years 3 shots (see Supreme Decree 108-2022-PCM, article 5).
+- In most other places, including, for example, archaeological sites, parks, beaches, rivers, lagoons, swimming pools, sport stadiums, etc. everyone over 5 years must present their vaccination certificate proving 2 shots, everyone older than 18 years 3 shots (see Supreme Decree 108-2022-PCM, article 5).
 Please note: Even though not specifically mentioned in the current regulations (Supreme Decree 118-2022-IN) most of these places do not check the vaccination certificate anymore.

-- Follow official regulations and respect restrictions and curfews.
+- Follow official regulations and respect restrictions.
 Fines are costly.

 - Respect safety and security protocols and hygiene measures in places you visit and follow the instructions of tourism professionals, guides, drivers, hotel staff, etc.

-- If you need a negative PCR or antigen test result for the return to your home country, many hotels and other accommodation providers in Peru either offer this service at their own implemented facilities or can advise and / or coordinate an appointment with a laboratory or clinic nearby.
-You can as well make the test at the Jorge Chavez International Airport (be aware that PCR test results usually take at least 12 - 24h).
+- If you need a PCR or antigen test, many hotels and other accommodation providers in Peru either offer this service at their own implemented facilities or can advise and / or coordinate an appointment with a laboratory or clinic nearby.
+You can as well make the test at the Jorge Chavez International Airport (be aware that PCR test results usually take between 6 and 12 hours).